kidrissa/BayesianStats/README.md

 * The implementation is done in Python, and the code is available in the `src/model` folder.
 * The notebooks used to generate the results are available in the `notebook` folder.
+    - The notebook `MBC_viz.ipynb` contains results of the application of Model Based Clustering method
+    - The notebook `DBC_viz.ipynb` contains results of Dirichlet based clustering method

 ## Data used